PARSONS CEMETERY RULES AND REGULATIONS

 2. All items must be put on grave sites right next to monuments or markers for the least interference with grounds maintenance.

-3. All floral arrangements should be weighted to avoid being blown away from the grave and misplaced elsewhere.
+3. All floral arrangements should be weighted to avoid being blown away from the grave.

-1. All holiday decorations must be removed within one month after the event.
-Parsons Cemetery’s Management recognizes some families use the same holiday decorations from one year to the next and ask you to be mindful of the need to timely remove them.
+7. All holiday decorations must be removed within one month after the event.
+Parsons Cemetery’s Management recognizes some families use the same holiday decorations from one year to the next and ask you to be mindful of the need to remove them in a timely manner.

 Purchasing of Lots (Spaces)